 SPECIAL NEEDS KIDS: Your special needs child will grow up to the age of adulthood, but not every child is capable of becoming emancipated.
 In such a case, parents need to engage in special planning based on the needs of your special family.

-If you are contemplating remarriage, or if you have concerns about balancing the needs of a “first family” and a “second family,” a legal consultation would be a wise step.
+If you are contemplating remarriage, if you have concerns about balancing the needs of a “first family” and a “second family,” or if you have a special needs child aging into adulthood, a legal consultation would be a wise step.
 To schedule an appointment, call 803-414-0185, or fill in the form below: